You want to start drumming but don’t know where to start or what equipment you need?

 The three basic cymbals you are going to get with a cymbal set are:

-- Ride cymbal – the biggest one
+- Ride cymbal – the biggest one, usually 20″ or 22″

-- Crash goes from 14″ to 20″
+- Crash cymbal – middle size, it goes from 14″ to 20″

-- Hi-hat is often either 13″ or 14″.
+- Hi-hat cymbals – two cymbals combined, often either 13″ or 14″.

-Nowadays we have a lot of cymbal sounds so, it is tough to classify them.
+Nowadays we have a lot of cymbals sounds, so it is tough to classify them.